-Brief inventory: The plant consists of underground and aboveground constructions built in 1906: the main operation building and a group of buildings related to water cleaning: an underground sewage network, a sludge pump chamber with entry building, underground settling tanks, sludge wells, remains of rails, a bridge of narrow-gauge railway, sand washing machinery; and technology process buildings from 1930: a chlorination plant and a new screens room.
-Wastewater treatment technology and machinery remain preserved inside all of these buildings, including boilers and two Breitfeld and Danek horizontal compound steam engines.
+Brief inventory: The plant consists of underground and aboveground constructions built in 1906: the main operation building and a group of buildings related to water cleaning: an underground sewage network, a sludge pump chamber with entry building, underground settling tanks, sludge wells, remains of rails, a bridge of narrow-gauge railway, sand washing machinery.
+There are also technology process buildings from 1930: a chlorination plant and a new screens room.
+Wastewater treatment technology and machinery remain preserved inside all of these buildings, including boilers and two Breitfeld & Danek horizontal compound steam engines.

-History of the site: The Prague sewer system project was designed by the international water and sewage systems engineer William Heerlein Lindley.
+Brief history: The Prague sewer system project was designed by the international water and sewage systems engineer William Heerlein Lindley.

 An essential part of this project was the mechanical treatment of wastewater.
-This meant establishing a wastewater collection and transfer system and constructing a suitable located wastewater treatment facility on the outskirts of Prague that would be large enough to treat the quantity of wastewater from the city, before discharging it into the Vltava.
-Construction started in 1899 and the wastewater treatment plant in Prague-Bubenec was built and put in operation in 1906.
+This meant establishing a wastewater collection and transfer system and constructing a suitably located wastewater-treatment facility on the outskirts of Prague that would be large enough to treat the quantity of wastewater from the city, before discharging it into the Vltava.
+Construction started in 1899 and the wastewater-treatment plant in Prague-Bubenec was built and put into operation in 1906.
 The plant ceased operation in 1967.

-Though OWTP has been well maintained we can recognize modernisation including electrification, mechanical electric driven type of screens and facilities for employees.
+Though the old wastewater-treatment plant (OWTP) has been well maintained we can recognize modernization including electrification, mechanical electric driven type of screens and facilities for employees.

-Cultural and symbolic dimension: The OWTP is witness of the early implementation of effective steps to ensure healthy, hygienic living conditions in a developing metropolis and a solution to the impact of drainage, pollution and eliminating waste from the urban environment.
+Cultural and symbolic dimension: The OWTP is an example of the early implementation of effective steps to ensure healthy, hygienic living conditions in a developing metropolis and a solution to the impact of drainage, pollution and eliminating waste from the urban environment.
 This allowed Prague to develop into a modern metropolis.
-The three treatment sites in the neighbourhood represent the development of municipal sewage treatment plants provide unique evidence of the development of this important segment of water management.

-It is the only completely preserved facility by the influential civil engineer William Lindley (1908-1900).
-The preserved wastewater treatment machinery and equipment are the only examples of their kind.
-The facility is a precise work of craftsmanship of masons and carpenters, using special bricks for the construction of the plant and sewage system.
-Exceptionally high-quality construction materials were used, produced specifically to this project for areas affected by the water.
+This is the only completely preserved facility by the influential civil engineer William Lindley (1808-1900).
+The preserved waste-water-treatment machinery and equipment are the only examples of their kind.
+The facility is an example of the precise craft of masons and carpenters, using special bricks for the construction of the plant and sewage system.
+Exceptionally high-quality construction materials were used, produced specifically for this project in areas affected by the water.